solyutor/ejdb-csharp/README.md

 ===================================================

-**Note: This is early days, so .Net EJDB binding is not completely tested.**
+**Note: This is early days, so this .Net EJDB binding is not completely tested.
+API is subject to change.**

 You can install it using nuget: